TogetherCrew/operations/README.md

 ### V002: Discord PostgreSQL to Qdrant migration

-This migration moves Discord data from PostgreSQL vector storage to Qdrant vector storage, including both regular Discord messages and Discord summaries.
+This migration moves Discord data from PostgreSQL vector storage to Qdrant vector storage for all Discord platforms, including both regular Discord messages and Discord summaries.

 1. Install the required dependencies: